 Matching SharePoint for Healthcare

 When you are first implementing SharePoint for healthcare, be sure to plan out exactly how the entire process will go and consult with a third-party provider if necessary.
 They might also be able to help you with training to ensure wider adoption and get your efforts off to a good start.
 The initial planning and implementation processes are critical to the overall success of an adoption.
-Employees need to see that all of their needs have accounted for and they need to understand that it will simplify their lives to a great degree.
+Employees need to see that all of their needs have been accounted for, and they need to understand that it will simplify their lives to a great degree.